-Cargo-type pants or shorts, skinny jeans, form fitting clothing, running shorts, capris, and low rise pants or shorts are not allowed.
+No soft or stretchy material will be allowed.
+No terrycloth, pointe knit, or spandex Cargo-type pants or shorts, skinny leg, form fitting clothing, running shorts, capris, and low-rise pants or shorts are not allowed.

 Leggings are permitted under uniforms, but must be school uniform colors or black, white, or school purple.